 STATEMENT OF PURPOSE

-This Code sets forth principles of conduct to be followed by all members of W.O.L.F.
+This Code sets forth principles of conduct to be followed by all members of the W.O.L.F.

-Membership in W.O.L.F. automatically obligates the member to this Code of Ethics.
+Membership in the W.O.L.F. automatically obligates the member to this Code of Ethics.

 SECTION ONE: GENERAL